 How do you get to Venice?

-Venice is very easily accessible by train from all over Italy (for example from Verona).
-LINK AANPASSEN When you get off the Venezia Santa Lucia station, you are immediately at the Grand Canal.
+Venice is very easily accessible by train from all over Italy (for example from Verona), and a great stop when you plan to visit Northern Italy by train.
+When you get off the Venezia Santa Lucia station, you are immediately at the Grand Canal.
 Train tickets can be bought online on the Tren Italia website or at the stations.

 You can also go to Venice by car via the Ponte della Libertà.
 You can park at Tronchetto and there are also several parking garages near Piazzale Roma.

 Would you like to fly to Venice?
 There are flights from all over the world to Marco Polo International Airport.
 Check Skyscanner for the best prices.
 There is a direct bus from the airport to Piazzale Roma.

 Transportation in Venice

 Driving around Venice by car is not possible.
 But if you don’t feel like walking a lot, you can always go with the Vaporetto.
 This is a boat that stops in many places in the city (comparable to a bus).
 A single ticket costs € 7.50 and can be purchased at one of the ticket machines at the stops or via an app.
 If you plan to use the Vaporetto more often, you can also buy a day ticket or a multi-day ticket.

 In Venice, you have a number of beautiful luxury hotels such as the Baglioni Hotel Luna and the Bauer Palazzo, but this also comes with a hefty price tag.
 There are also excellent hotels and apartments for less than € 100 per night.
 Check Booking.com for all options and prices.

 Would you like to read more about Venice and Italy?